Confirm-Solutions/confirmasaurus/research/holder-bound-2/tight_holder.md

     vs=vs,
     alpha=alpha,
     z_crit=z_crit,
-    n_sims=n_sims,
     hp=2,
-    hc=[0],
+    hc=['opt'],
 )
 ```

 We see that from $\theta_0$ (leftmost point), if we increase the tile size all the way until it hits the origin
-(boundary of the null hypothesis), the exponential Holder bound does far worse than the Holder bound.
+(boundary of the null hypothesis), the exponential Holder bound does far worse than the centered Holder bound.
-However, it is still better than the classical Taylor bound.
+However, it is still uniformly better than the classical Taylor bound.
-The reader should keep in mind that the Taylor bound is inflated by simulation error (though relatively small due to large simulation size).

 Zooming in on a smaller region around $\theta_0$, we get the following: